 Table of Contents

 Tulum has become one of the most popular places to visit in Mexico—and it’s easy to see why.
-Sitting along the Caribbean coast of the Yucatán Peninsula, it blends beaches, ancient ruins, cenotes, and a unique mix of boho charm, luxury, and local culture.
+Sitting along the Caribbean coast of the Yucatán Peninsula, it has stunning beaches, ancient ruins, sacred cenotes, as well as a unique mix of boho charm, luxury, and local culture.
 One of the most iconic Instagram spots in the heart of Tulum is the Ven a la Luz sculpture.
-I had seen it online so many times, I knew I had to see it for myself.
+I had seen it online so many times and couldn’t wait to go see it in person.
 During our stay in the Riviera Maya this past Christmas, I finally got the chance to go.
 If you’re thinking about adding it to your itinerary, here’s everything you need to know before you go.

 You’ve likely seen pictures on social media: a towering wooden sculpture of a woman opening her chest to reveal lush greenery inside.
 Ven a la Luz, which translates to “Come Into the Light,” is more than just a photo-op.
 Created by South African artist Daniel Popper for the 2018 Art With Me festival, the 33-foot-tall sculpture is made of wood, steel, rope, and natural fibers.
 It’s designed to symbolize the connection between humans and nature, and the gesture of the open chest represents vulnerability and harmony with the world around us.

-Now, the sculpture is permanently installed in a small garden just outside the Ahau Tulum hotel, and it’s since become one of the most photographed landmarks in the Riviera Maya.
+Now, the sculpture is permanently installed in a small garden just outside the Ahau Tulum hotel, which is located on Tulum’s main beach road in the Hotel Zone, and it’s since become one of the most photographed landmarks in the Riviera Maya.
+The sculpture is tucked away around a corner and not clearly visible from the road, which can make it a little tricky to find.

 One thing many people don’t realize until they get there is that it’s not free to visit up close.
-As of our visit, the cost was $5 USD per person to enter the sculpture area and take photos.
+As of our visit (Dec 2024), the cost was $5 USD per person to enter the sculpture area and take photos.
 Once inside, you’ll also have access to a few other art installations, but Ven a la Luz is definitely the main draw.

 If you’re driving in from outside the hotel zone, you’ll also need to pay for parking – usually around $10 USD depending on the lot.
-And yes, this is just for a quick stop.
+Even if it’s just for a quick stop.
 Tulum isn’t cheap, and this is a good example of how even a short visit can add up.

 These are a couple of the additional art pieces you’ll find in the outdoor gallery area, which is included with your admission.